ShawonAshraf/star-cineplex-scraper/README.md

 # showkokhon-scraper
 > Web scraping and selenium vodoo magic.

-Scraps movie show times from Star Cineplex website and writes them to a `JSON` file.
+Scraps movie show times from Star Cineplex website and pushes them to a CloudFireStore Database.

 ## Dev